ayushmanbt/Portfolio2.0/pages/_posts/simple_timer_with_javascript.md

 ---
-title: How to Make a Progressive Web App
+title: How to Make a Timer with Javascript
 date: 2020-01-07
 layout: default
 slug: simple_timer_with_js